 What is chaos gardening?
 And why it works for Australian gardens

 Some gardens are not designed so much as discovered.
-Plants drift into gaps, volunteers appear between paving stones and the garden’s structure evolves in response to what survives rather than what was planned.
+Plants drift into gaps, volunteers appear between paving stones and the garden's structure evolves in response to what survives rather than what was planned.
+The result is often unexpectedly beautiful; a space shaped by resilience, diversity and natural self-organisation rather than formal layout.

 What is chaos gardening?